24 Good Reasons for Leaving a Job + How to Explain Them

 If there’s one thing to avoid when interviewing, it’s negativity—even if it’s warranted.
 Here are some things you should avoid discussing during interviews.

-- Don’t talk about personal disputes.
-Treat your former (or soon-to-be former) job as a closed chapter that you’re excited to move away from.
+• Don’t talk about personal disputes.
+Treat your former (or soon-to-be former) job as past experience: acknowledge it briefly and then focus on what you want to do next.

 Come prepared